 - Save money for tenants by customizing automation to help reduce utility costs.

 Even before the pandemic, e-commerce was disrupting the commercial real estate industry.
 Over five years ago, the Federal Reserve Bank of Atlanta listed e-commerce as one of the major market disruptors in commercial real estate.

 According to the report, as retail sales began to move out of brick-and-mortar shops and onto internet shopping platforms, the demand for traditional retail storefronts and mall space has fallen.
 Bankruptcies and store closures are predicted to continue this year, although restaurants offering take-out and grocery and convenience stores should show aggressive growth.

-Opportunistic and value add real estate investors may find opportunities in the adaptive reuse and conversion of Class B and Class C shopping centers that have been hurt the most with failing anchor tenants propelling the closure of smaller mom-and-pop co-tenants.
-With many older malls becoming obsolete, they are prime candidates for conversion from retail to industrial, mixed-use office and hotel components, and adaptive reuse to multifamily projects.
+Opportunistic and value add real estate investors may find opportunities in the adaptive reuse and Class B and Class C shopping centers that have been hurt the most with failing anchor tenants propelling the closure of smaller mom-and-pop co-tenants.
+With many older malls becoming obsolete, they are prime candidates for conversion from retail to industrial, mixed-use office and hotel components, and adaptive reuse to multifamily projects.of

 In all cases, successful adaptive reuse and conversion of retail assets to a higher and better use requires overcoming regulatory issues, greater flexibility in zoning, and the integration of technology throughout the redevelopment project to achieve greater operating efficiencies and cash flows.

 The Counselors of Real Estate (CRE) is an international organization comprised of high-profile commercial real estate practitioners, legal and advisory firms, and recognized leaders of government and academia.
 CRE notes that any property owner or tenant who deals with large amounts of data is vulnerable to various attacks at any time of the day or night.